schenkc/unraveled/README.md

 The backend is Ruby on Rails.

-The frontend has a little backbone.
+The frontend has a little Backbone.js.
 All styling was done by hand using CSS.
 The HTML is semantic.

 * the form for adding a pattern has nested attributes, and creates patterns along with associated tags, multiple photos, and pdf instructions.
 File upload is handled using paperclip and AWS.